TIBCOSoftware/jasperreports/jasperreports/readme.txt

 1. ANT Build Tool
 -----------------------------

-In order to compile the project or to run the samples applications you need to have ANT build tool installed on your system.
+In order to compile the project or to run the sample applications provided with this distribution, you need to have the ANT build tool installed on your system.
 You can get a copy of this tool and details about how to use it at this address: http://ant.apache.org/